Putin says EU 'not succeeding' in seizing Russian assets, calls attempt 'robbery'

 As an example, he cited the legal frameworks in some Muslim countries, where stringent laws are enacted to protect traditional values, noting that the EU may have some issues with them.

 "You just have to start doing it, and then you can do it under various pretexts.
-For example, someone might not like the laws in some Muslim countries, which have strict laws to protect their traditional values," he noted.
+For example, someone might not like the laws in some Muslim countries, which have strict laws to protect their traditional values," he argued.

 Russia, for its part, will continue to defend its interests primarily in the courts and will find a jurisdiction that will be independent, he said.